 The Royal Family (Ages 4–6)

-Who were the members of the royal family that resided in the palace in Wilanów in summer?
+Who were members of the royal family residing in the palace at Wilanów?
 How do we know that a given room belonged to the king or the queen?
-During the walk around the oldest part of the palace we will get to know all of the Sobieski family members and unravel funny nicknames given to the royal offspring by their father.
-We will discover in what way a palace is different from a castle and how royal family spent time in Wilanów.
+During the walk around the oldest part of the palace we will get to know all royal family members and unravel funny nicknames given to the princess and princes.
+We will discover in what way a palace is different from a castle and how royal family spent time at Wilanów.
 We will count who occupied more chambers – the king or the queen?
 We will move in the royal entourage with a colouring book and royal dolls made by an artist.
-The activities take place in the oldest part of the palace.

 Green Expedition (Ages 4–9)